coletonodonnell/coleton.io/content/posts/algo.md

   * More expensive in terms of memory

 ##### Improving Singly Linked List with Tail
 By adding a true `tail` pointer (eg. it points to the back most element.)
 You can improve the PushBack and the TopBack performance to be $O(1)$.
-This signifcantly increases the usefulness of the singly linked list immensely.
+This significantly increases the usefulness of the singly linked list immensely.
 The issue is that PopBack and AddBefore is $O(n)$.
 Is there anyway to improve this?
 There in fact is.

 #### Doubly Linked List with Tail Implementation
 ![doubly linked list](https://coleton.io/post-images/algo/doublylinkedlist.png)